mstrutt/grunt-match-media/README.md

 });
 ```

+## Caveats / Todos

+At the moment, functionality is limited to `min-width` and `max-width` media queries, and it is assumed at all connecting statements are `and`.
+There is also no differentiation between screen and print or any other media types

+* Support for OR media queries
+* Checking for screen, print and other thing media types
+* Possibility to include more queries such as `min-device-pixel-ratio` or `min-height` and `max-height`;

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).